 You can start your search by contacting the company that services your mortgage.
 This is the company to which you send your mortgage payment each month.

-If you are still sending in a paper statement and mailing checks, you can find your mortgage servicer’s contact information on your statement.
-You’ll also find your loan number, information that you’ll have to provide to the customer service representative with which you speak.
+If you’re still sending in a paper statement and mailing checks, you can find your mortgage servicer’s contact information on your statement as well as your loan number.

-If you pay your mortgage online, log into your account.
-Again, you’ll find your loan number on your payment portal.
-You should also be able to locate the contact information for your loan servicer here.
+If you pay your mortgage online, log into your account and you’ll find your loan number on your payment portal.
+You should also be able to contact your loan servicer online.

 Use Digital Lookup Tools

 You can also rely on digital tools to look up the owner of your mortgage.
 Start with the loan lookup tools offered by Fannie Mae and Freddie Mac.
 These two government agencies own most of the mortgage loans originated in the United States.

 To use Fannie Mae's Loan Lookup Tool, you'll need to enter your name, street address and the last four digits of your Social Security number.
 Once you do, Fannie Mae will tell you if it owns your mortgage.
 Freddie Mac's Loan Look-Up Tool works in the same way.